Sea Kelp Naturally Kelp for Cats

 Kelp is a source of antioxidants, but it also contains certain types of antioxidants not commonly found in other foods.
 These include several alkaloids, the vitamins C and E, plus minerals, zinc and manganese.

 Vitamin K is important for bone health and blood clotting.
-Kelp is a good anticoagulant and anti-thrombotic agent.

 Kelp is not only high in iron, but it also contains vitamin C, which helps make iron more available to the body.